muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 racist themes, such as er (soldier), öz (essence, root, with racist overtones), or simply Turk.
-There are Ozturk, Turker, Erturk, etc. The names, since they refer to an incorrect, inconsistent take of the past, are now a sad reminder of a nationalization process gone wrong.
+There are Ozturk, Turker, Erturk, etc. The names, since they refer to an incorrect, inconsistent take of the past, are now a sad reminder of a corrupted nationalization process.

 - The word Turk meant different things to different people.
 In the Balkans (where most of the founders came from) it simply meant